 Brown Drake: This hatch has disappeared from the Gibbon River.
 Reports of their presence surface now and then, but when I’ve checked them out I’ve found only Gray Drake spinners (which can appear in minor numbers in wet years, and can be mistaken for Brown Drakes by the casual observer).

 Flavs: The Henry’s Fork remains the bastion of Flavs, though their numbers have decreased there.
-We no longer see Flav hatches on the Firehole, Yellowstone, or the Madison below Quake, the hatch had gone missing for many years, but in 2020 there were fishable emergences during July.
+We no longer see Flav hatches on the Firehole or Yellowstone.
+On the Madison below Quake, the hatch had gone missing for many years, but in 2020 there were fishable emergences during July.
 Time will tell if the Madison hatch was an aberration, or a return to earlier times.

 Gray Drake: Less prevalent on Slough Creek and the Yellowstone, but still important.
 In wet years, Siphlonurus continues as a major hatch on the lower Henry’s Fork.